telerik/maui-docs/controls/datagrid/sorting.md

 ---
 title: Sorting
-page_title: Xamarin DataGrid Documentation | Sorting Overview
+page_title: .NET MAUI DataGrid Documentation | Sorting Overview
-description: Check our &quot;Sorting&quot; documentation article for Telerik DataGrid for Xamarin control.
+description: Check our &quot;Sorting&quot; documentation article for Telerik DataGrid for .NET MAUI control.
 position: 6
 slug: datagrid-sorting-overview
 ---

 # Sorting

-**RadDataGrid** provides you with a built-in sorting functionality, which allows the user to easily order the view of the data the control represents.
+**RadDataGrid** provides built-in sorting functionality which allows the user to easily order the view of the data the control represents.
 Sorting the control is possible both through the UI and programmatically.

 ## Programmatic Sorting